Ruth Scurr: Works

-Her first book, Fatal Purity: Robespierre and the French Revolution (Chatto & Windus, 2006; Metropolitan Books, 2006), won the Franco-British Society Literary Prize (2006), was shortlisted for the Duff Cooper Prize (2006), long-listed for the Samuel Johnson Prize (2007) and was listed among the 100 Best Books of the Decade in The Times in 2009.
+Scurr's first book, Fatal Purity: Robespierre and the French Revolution (Chatto & Windus, 2006; Metropolitan Books, 2006), won the Franco-British Society Literary Prize (2006), was shortlisted for the Duff Cooper Prize (2006), long-listed for the Samuel Johnson Prize (2007) and was listed among the 100 Best Books of the Decade in The Times in 2009.
 It has been translated into five languages.

 Her second book, John Aubrey: My Own Life (Chatto & Windus, 2015; New York Review of Books, 2016), was shortlisted for the 2015 Costa Biography Award and the James Tait Black Memorial Prize.

 Her third book, Napoleon: A Life in Gardens and Shadows (Chatto & Windus, 2021; Norton, 2021), was published to critical acclaim on both sides of the Atlantic to mark the 200th anniversary of Napoleon's death.
+It won the Society for Military History Distinguished Book Award for Biography (2022).

 Career

 Scurr began reviewing regularly for The Times and The Times Literary Supplement in 1997.
 Since then she has also written for The Daily Telegraph, The Observer, New Statesman, The London Review of Books, The New York Review of Books, The Nation, The New York Observer, The Guardian and The Wall Street Journal.
-She was a consultant editor at The Times Literary Supplement from 2015 to 2020.

-She was a judge on the Man Booker Prize panel in 2007, and the Samuel Johnson Prize panel in 2014.
+She was a judge on the Man Booker Prize panel in 2007, the Samuel Johnson Prize panel in 2014, and the Baillie Gifford Prize panel in 2023.
 She is a member of the Folio Prize Academy.

 Scurr is Director of Studies in Human, Social and Political Sciences for Gonville and Caius College, Cambridge, where she has been a Fellow since 2006.
 Her research interests include: 17th- and 18th-century history of ideas; biographical, autobiographical and life writing; the British and French Enlightenments; the French Revolution; Revolutionary Memoir; early Feminist Political Thought; and contemporary fiction in English.
+Scurr is the Senior Treasurer of a Cambridge-based publication, Per Capita Media.

+Having served on the Council since 2020, Scurr became acting Chair of the council of the Royal Society of Literature in January, 2025.